The Darkness (character)

-The Darkness (Jackie Estacado) is a fictional superhero created by Marc Silvestri, Garth Ennis and David Wohl, who first appeared in an American comic series published by Top Cow Productions in 1996.
-The character first appeared in Witchblade #10 (Nov.
-1996), set in the Image Universe.
-Jackie Estacado is a New York mafioso who, after turning 21, inherited the curse of the Darkness.
+The Darkness (Jackie Estacado) is a superhero created by Marc Silvestri, Garth Ennis, and David Wohl, who first appeared in Witchblade #10 (Nov.
+1996), published by Top Cow Productions (an imprint of Image Comics).
+Jackie Estacado is a New York mafioso who, after turning 21, inherits the curse of the Darkness.

-Top Cow relaunched The Darkness comic title in 2019 with Matt Hawkins as writer and Tom Grindberg as artist, featuring Jackie Estacado and Sara Pezzini in supporting roles.
+Publication history

+The Darkness debuted in Witchblade #10 (Nov.
+1996) by Marc Silvestri, Garth Ennis, and David Wohl.
+The comics series The Darkness ran from December 1996 to August 2001.
+Volume 2 ran from December 2002 to November 2005.
+Volume 3 ran from December 2007 to December 2013.

 Fictional biography

-Darkness
+The Darkness

+The Darkness is a supernatural force older than the Earth itself which acts as a driving catalyst for much of the events in the story.
+Drawing on the Biblical creation myth as described in Genesis, the Darkness is the chaos that existed prior to God's light.

-In the Top Cow Universe, the Darkness is depicted as a cosmic entity predating recorded history.
-It is the embodiment of the empty void of chaos that existed prior to the coming of God's light – embodied as the Angelus.
-As the cosmos formed in its place, the now-usurped Darkness grew to resent God and His creation.
-Growing powerful enough to manifest itself and conjure a legion of demons, the Darkness declared war upon the Angelus and her host.
-This lasted for eons until a truce was found to prevent mutual destruction.
-To seal the covenant, the two powers mated and conceived the Witchblade.
+As the universe took shape in the void, the Darkness grew to resent God and his creation.
+Conjuring an endless legion of demonic creatures, the Darkness declared war upon the light itself - now embodied as the Angelus.
+This lasted for eons until an armistice was reached to prevent mutual destruction; to seal the truce, the two powers mated and conceived the Witchblade to act as a balancing element between them.

-Sometime after this, the Darkness began inhabiting human vessels – inherited through the sons of its chosen bloodline; the father passing the curse to his child at the moment of conception, expiring as the force leaves his body.
+Sometime after this, the Darkness began inhabiting human vessels using the sons of a chosen bloodline; the father passing the curse to his offspring at the moment of conception - dying as the Darkness departed his body.
 The power then awakens on the son's 21st birthday.

 A wielder of the Darkness has been present in every major time period and continental power in history.
-These hosts have usually been of a violent predisposition, such as dictators and warlords.
-Many have also been of a criminal background, namely murderers, thieves, and abusers.
+These hosts are usually predisposed to be violent and thus have been dictators, murderers, thieves and abusers of every variety with minimal exceptions.

-Later in the story, the writers invented other cosmic powers, so far 13, known as "Artifacts".
+While the Estacado family is the most prolific and enduring bloodline to carry the curse, they’re not the only lineage to wield the Darkness; with Aram - an African warlord and witch-king who appears later in the series - being the only example of a host who willingly took the curse into himself (and later expelled it) rather than being born with it.